Amazon sales show momentum, analysts boost price targets

 Expanding beyond retailing, Amazon has come out with products such as the Kindle Fire tablet, video and content subscription service Amazon Prime and the Amazon Web Services cloud computing platform for businesses.

-This has elevated Amazon to the status of a major tech company along with Apple Inc (AAPL.O), Google Inc (GOOG.O) and Microsoft Corp (MSFT.O).
+This has elevated Amazon to the status of a major tech company along with Apple Inc, Google Inc and Microsoft Corp.

 Analysts at RBC Markets, who have an "outperform" rating on the stock, said Amazon's strong mobile positioning and infrastructure advantages that allow for fast delivery should allow the company to build on the 20 percent market share they estimated it already has in the United States.